The Broad Institute of MIT and Harvard offers paid winter and summer internships in science writing and communications.

 - Winter 2021: Calley Jones, postdoctoral fellow, Mayo Clinic (now at the American Association for Cancer Research)

-- Summer 2019: Abbey Bigler, Science Journalism Program, Boston University College of Communication (now at IQ Solutions)
+- Summer 2019: Abbey Bigler, graduate student, Boston University College of Communication Science Journalism Program (now at IQ Solutions)